 Bar Harbor residents fled for their safety, first to the athletic field then to the town pier.
-When all the roads were blocked by fire, fishermen from Winter Harbor, Gouldsboro and Lamoine evacuated 400 people by sea.
+When fire blocked all the roads, fishermen from Winter Harbor, Gouldsboro and Lamoine evacuated 400 people by sea.

-By 9 pm, a pathway was bulldozed through the rubble on Route 3 and 700 cars carrying 2,000 people slowly drove to Ellsworth.
+By 9 pm, bulldozers carved a pathway was through the rubble on Route 3 and 700 cars carrying 2,000 people slowly drove to Ellsworth.
 Sparks pelted the cars and flames flared overhead, but the motorcade made it to safety.

 The fire continued to destroy acres of forest and the Jackson Laboratory before it blew itself out over the ocean in a fireball.
 It was declared under control on October 27, but smoldered underground until November 14.

 The fire changed the composition of the forests in Acadia National Park.
-It wiped out mature spruce and fir stands, which were replaced with sun-loving birch, aspen and oak.
+It wiped out mature spruce and fir stands and replaced them with sun-loving birch, aspen and oak.
 Acadia’s forests now turn to red and yellow autumn colors instead of the monochromatic green that reigned before the Maine fires.

 On Jan.
-13, 1948, a statewide firefighting and prevention conference was held in Augusta.
-For the next two years, many Maine towns established volunteer firefighting departments.
+13, 1948, officials held a statewide firefighting and prevention conference in Augusta.
+As a result, many Maine towns established volunteer firefighting departments within the next two years.
 They began to use standard equipment and to train to national standards.
-The State of Maine got a license for a two-way public safety radio network.
-The state forest commissioner was given more authority to respond to Maine fires, and a public education program was launched.